Lyton505/Breddit/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [x] Users can only edit or delete posts that they posted

 ## Video Walkthrough